syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 Vertical and Horizontal Tab Grouping feature can be enabled or disabled using the property `TabGroupEnabled` in DockingManager.

-To disabling Tab Groups, set TabGroupEnabled=”False”.
+To disabling Tab Groups, set TabGroupEnabled as `False`.
 So it does not display "New Horizontal Tab Group" and "New Vertical Tab Group" context menu items even when ShowHorizontalTabGroupMenuItem is true.
 Drag and drop support to create new tab group is also restricted.

 {% highlight xaml %}